JOP - Java Optimized Processor

 Serial line

 JOP listens to the serial line and the data is written into the main memory.
 A simple echo protocol performs the flow control.
-The baud rate is usually 115kBaud.
+The baud rate is usually 115 kBaud.

 USB

 Similar to the serial line version, JOP listens to the parallel interface of the FTDI FT2232 USB chip.
-The FT2232 performs the flow control on the USB level and the echo protocol is omitted.
+The FT2232 performs the flow control at the USB level and the echo protocol is omitted.

 Flash